Sydney Water: Desalination

-In early 2010 operations of the Sydney Desalination Plant began; with a licence granted to Veolia Water Australia Pty Ltd to operate the plant and supply Sydney Water with drinking water.
-In 2012, the NSW Government entered into a 50–year lease with Sydney Desalination Plant Pty Ltd (DSP), a company jointly owned by the Ontario Teachers' Pension Plan Board (50%) and two funds managed by Hastings Funds Management Limited: Utilities Trust of Australia and The Infrastructure Fund (together 50%).
+In early 2010 operations of the Sydney Desalination Plant began; with a licence granted to Veolia Water to operate the plant and supply Sydney Water with drinking water.
+In 2012, the NSW Government entered into a 50–year lease with Sydney Desalination Plant Pty Ltd (DSP), a company jointly owned by the Ontario Teachers' Pension Plan (50%) and two funds managed by Hastings Funds Management Limited: Utilities Trust of Australia and The Infrastructure Fund (together 50%).
 The terms of the A$2.3 billion lease lock Sydney Water into a 50–year water supply agreement with DSP.

+Land Ownership

+Sydney Water is the owner of numerous parklands and public areas in Sydney.
+Local councils and sporting facilities typically license or lease these properties from Sydney Water, in order to enable public use.
+Many sites are on land that are part of the historic Botany Water Reserves.
+Properties currently owned by Sydney Water include: